 Day 9: Port Barton

-You have this whole day to discover the islands around Port Barton, which are not far behind El Nido’s.
-Although you won’t find El Nido’s karst landscapes here, you can enjoy paradise islands, fabulous snorkeling and, above all, peace and quiet, as Port Barton is much less visited than its northern Palawan sibling.
+You have this whole day to discover the islands around Port Barton, which are just as stunning as El Nido’s.
+Although you won’t find El Nido’s dramatic karst landscapes here, you can enjoy paradise islands, fabulous snorkeling and, above all, peace and quiet, as Port Barton is much less visited than its northern Palawan sibling.

-In our Port Barton Guide you’ll find all the details, but we suggest organizing the island hopping in Port Barton the day before.
-It will barely cost you 1,500 pesos and you’ll love it.
+You’ll find all the details in our Port Barton Guide, but we suggest organizing your island-hopping tour in Port Barton the day before.
+It usually costs around 1,500 pesos and you’ll love it.

-If you don’t feel like doing more tours, you can also spend the time exploring other things to see in Port Barton such as Pamuayan Falls and the aforementioned Coconut Beach and White Beach, to which you can also add Pamuayan Beach.
+If you don’t feel like doing more tours, you can also spend your time exploring other places to see in Port Barton such as Pamuayan Falls and the aforementioned Coconut Beach and White Beach, and you can also add Pamuayan Beach to the list.

 White Beach in Port Barton